Choosing the Right Italian Visa

 • Certified parental or guardian authorisation (for minors).

 All documents in foreign languages will need to be accompanied by an Italian-certified translation for them to be valid, especially if you are applying for a long-stay visa.
-Accurate certified translation services are necessary for the success of this process.
+Accurate certified translation in Italy are necessary for the success of this process.

 With Translayte, you will have access to certified translation services in Italy, handled by professional Italian translators that are qualified and enrolled with Italian courts.
 Our services are easy to order and delivered quickly, with 100% guaranteed acceptance at the Italian embassy in your country and immigration authorities within Italy.